enricobottazzi/designated-verifier-proof/README.md

 - `test-folder/proof.json` and `test-folder/public.json` are the paths where the proof and the public Signal have been saved
 - `artifacts` is the folder where the artifacts have been downloaded from step 1

+## To-Do list

+- [ ] Work on the signature function.
+Need to test that out!
+- [ ] Modify CLI to support fake proofs
+- [ ] Define testing for the current CLI
+- [ ] Modify condition to prove that I am the designated verifier.
+Using ECDSA rather than private key.
+This goes into DVE Component
+- [ ] Define naming
+- [ ] Define Licence